Declaration of the Rights of Woman and of the Female Citizen: Article I

 The first article of the Declaration of the Rights of Man and of the Citizen proclaims that "Men are born and remain free and equal in rights.
 Social distinctions may be based only on common utility."
 The first article of Declaration of the Rights of Woman and the Female Citizen responds: "Woman is born free and remains equal to man in rights.
 Social distinctions may only be based on common utility."

 Article II and Article III

 Articles II and III extend the articles in the Declaration of the Rights of Man and of the Citizen to include both women and men in their statements.

 Article IV

 Article IV declares that "the only limit to the exercise of the natural rights of woman is the perpetual tyranny that man opposes to it" and that "these limits must be reformed by the laws of nature and reason".
 In this statement, de Gouges is specifically stating that men have tyrannically opposed the natural rights of women, and that these limits must be reformed by the laws of a political organization in order to create a society that is just and protects the Natural Rights of all.

 Article V

-Article V is unchanged from the Declaration of the Rights of Man and of the Citizen.
+Article V is similar to the Declaration of the Rights of Man and of the Citizen, with minor changes in wording.